raxden/android-mvp/README.md

 #### The model
 In an application with a good layered architecture, this model would only be the gateway to the domain layer or business logic.
 If we were using the Uncle Bob clean architecture , the model would probably be an interactor that implements a use case.

 Everything is easier to understand when you have examples.
-So here’s one on how to develop apps using MVP.
+So here’s one on how to develop apps using the AndroidMVP.

 https://github.com/raxden/AndroidMVP/tree/master/sample